 After listening to stories and concerns about the Paycheck Protection Program from Collin County small businesses, on May 20, 2020, I cosponsored the Paycheck Protection Flexibility Act which was signed into law by President Trump on June 5, 2020.
 This bipartisan bill provides more flexibility for businesses to use their PPP loans, while still qualifying for loan forgiveness.
 It extends the forgiveness covered period from eight-weeks to twenty-four weeks to help accommodate the various stages of reopening.
 Small businesses that prefer to stay within the original eight-week period can opt-out of this extension.

 Additionally, the Paycheck Protection Flexibility Act replaces the 75/25 rule with a 60/40 rule, allowing businesses to use forty percent of their PPP loan on mortgage interest, rent, and utilities.
 Other provisions of the legislation include extending the required rehire date from June 30, 2020 to December 31, 2020, allowing small businesses with PPP loans to also benefit from employer payroll tax deferment, and altering loan forgiveness parameters to account for a lack of ability to rehire or return to normal business activity levels.
-Further, all new PPP loans will receive a 5-yr maturity, while existing loans will remain at a 2-year maturity.
+Further, all PPP loans issued on or after June 5, 2020 will receive a 5-yr maturity, while loans issued prior to the date will remain at a 2-year maturity.

 Economic Injury Disaster Loan Program

 The Small Business Administration is working to provide targeted, low-interest loans to small businesses and most private non-profits that have been severely impacted by the coronavirus.
 The program provides small businesses with working capital loans of up to $2 million to aid in the temporary loss of revenue they are experiencing.